Step 9. Configure Seeding and Mapping

 If any matches are found, Veeam Backup & Replication will populate the mapping table.
 If Veeam Backup & Replication does not find a match, you can map a VM to its copy manually.

-- If you want to map a VM manually, select an original VM from the list, click Edit and select the copy of this VM on the target host in the DR site.
+- If you want to map a VM manually, select a source VM from the list, click Edit and select the copy of this VM on the target host in the DR site.

 To remove a mapping association, select a VM in the list and click Remove.